Nitro4542/mc-mod-tools/README.md

 The following arguments are allowed:
 `-h` for help.
 `-d DESTINATION` for the backup destination.
 If not specified, the path from the configuration will be used.
 `-md MC_DIRECTORY` for the mods folder inside .minecraft.
-If not specified, it will use the path given in the configuration.
+If not specified, the path from the configuration will be used.
 `-p PACK` for the zip file.
 `-c <CACHE_FOLDER>` for the cache folder.
 If not specified, it will use the path given in the configuration.
 `-s <SOURCE>` for the source folder.
 Everything in it will be copied.
 This is needed to run the install command.
-`-q` for quiet mode.
+`-q` for silent mode.
 All prompts will be skipped and you won't be able to make a backup.

-## How do I create mod packs for it?

-I'm going to make a tool for that.
-For now, you'll have to do it manually.

 ## Configuration